ticle-team/may/README.md

 - And, must be passed all tests before pushing your code.

 ### Local Development
-1. `yarn local:setup`: Run the test setup script. this script contains `kind` configuration with stoacloud.
+1. `yarn setup`: Run the test setup script. this script contains `kind` configuration with stoacloud.
 And, this command setups stoacloud dev and test.
 2. `yarn dev`: Run the server in development mode
-3. `yarn local:teardown`: Run this command if you want to remove `kind` cluster.

 ### Database migration
 - Use `yarn migrate:dev` to migrate your database schema for dev.